OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 ## 1 Chronicles 8:2

-> Nohah the fourth, and Rapha the fifth.
+> Nohah was the fourth, and Rapha the fifth.

 ---